 Christmas & New Year holiday opening times

-You can find details of the August 2018 bank holiday opening times (27 August) for Bury, HMR, Oldham and North Manchester GP and pharmacy services using the links below:
+You can find details of the Christmas & New Year bank holiday opening times for Bury, HMR, Oldham and North Manchester GP and pharmacy services using the links below:

 Our Accident and Emergency (A&E) departments can get very busy at times and you may wait longer than normal to be seen, for example in winter and over bank holidays.